A Reynolds-semi-robust H(div)-conforming method for unsteady incompressible power-law flows: Introduction

 A third challenging aspect, originally pointed out in~\cite{Linke:14}, is \emph{pressure-robustness}.
 At the continuous level, irrotational body forces do not affect the velocity field.
 Pressure-robust schemes preserve this property at the discrete level.
 From a mathematical standpoint, this translates into velocity error estimates that are independent of the pressure.
-Achieving pressure robustness requires to embed a form of compatibility with the de Rham complex in the discretization of the forcing term, either by using $\boldsymbol{H}(\operatorname{div})$-conforming (projections of) the test function as, e.g., in \cite{Linke:14,John.Linke.ea:17*1,Di-Pietro.Ern.ea:16,Castanon-Quiroz.Di-Pietro:20,li2023ema,Castanon-Quiroz.Di-Pietro:24}, or by interpolating in a way compatible with the Helmholtz--Hodge decomposition \cite{Beirao-da-Veiga.Dassi.ea:22,Di-Pietro.Droniou.ea:24}.
+Achieving pressure robustness requires to embed a form of compatibility with the de Rham complex in the discretization of the forcing term, either by using $\boldsymbol{H}(\operatorname{div})$-conforming (projections of) the test function as, e.g., in \cite{Linke:14,John.Linke.ea:17,Di-Pietro.Ern.ea:16,Castanon-Quiroz.Di-Pietro:20,li2023ema,Castanon-Quiroz.Di-Pietro:24}, or by interpolating in a way compatible with the Helmholtz--Hodge decomposition \cite{Beirao-da-Veiga.Dassi.ea:22,Di-Pietro.Droniou.ea:24}.

 Recent works \cite{Schroeder.Lube:18,Barrenechea.Burman.ea:20,Han.Hou:21,Beirao-da-Veiga.Di-Pietro.ea:25} have pointed out the possibility to achieve both Reynolds-semi-robustess and pressure-robustness through the use of $\boldsymbol{H}(\operatorname{div})$-conforming approximations of the velocity for incompressible flows of Newtonian fluids, with developments also for more advanced problems such as magnetohydrodynamics \cite{beirao2024robust,da2024pressure}.
-Furthermore, in \cite{Beirao-da-Veiga.Di-Pietro.ea:24} the authors developed regime-dependent estimates based on (local) dimensionless numbers for a robust DG discretization of $p$-type diffusion with advection, underlying for the first time the delicate interplay among these two physics.
+Furthermore, in \cite{Beirao-da-Veiga.Di-Pietro.ea:24} the authors developed regime-dependent estimates based on (local) dimensionless numbers for a robust Discontinuous Galerkin (DG) discretization of $p$-type diffusion with advection, underlying for the first time the delicate interplay among these two physics.

-In this work, we combine these recent advances to establish what are, to the best of our knowledge, the first Reynolds-semi-robust and pressure-robust error estimates for an approximation of the $p$-Navier--Stokes problem based on Brezzi--Douglas--Marini velocity and discontinuous pressure.
-The resulting velocity error estimate accounts for pre-asymptotic convergence rates depending on the power-law exponent and on the convection- or diffusion-dominated nature of each element and face.
+In this work, we combine these recent advances to establish what are, to the best of our knowledge, the first Reynolds-semi-robust and pressure-robust velocity error estimates for an approximation of the $p$-Navier--Stokes problem based on Brezzi--Douglas--Marini velocity and discontinuous pressure.
+These estimates additionally account for pre-asymptotic convergence rates depending on the power-law exponent and on the convection- or diffusion-dominated nature of each element and face.